14islands/bem-helper-js/README.md

 ## Conditional Modifiers

-Sometimes it's useful to decide if a modifier class should be present in runtime.
+Sometimes it's useful to decide if a modifier class should be present at runtime.
 The `is()` function takes an optional second parameter which specifies if the class should be added.

 ```javascript
 import BEM from 'bem-chain-js';